Rural Medical & Science Scholars

 Moving forward, Rural Medical Scholars is expanding its name to Rural Medical & Science Scholars.
 The program will continue to focus on “growing local docs” but will offer additional experiences to help broaden a knowledge base in STEM careers as well as opportunities in the healthcare field.
 The expansion of the program’s vision will help ensure a strong and passionate workforce for the long-term goals of improving access to healthcare and improving Mississippi’s science-based economy.

-The Scholars participate in a 5-week summer program at Mississippi State University.
-They take two pre-med courses (Biology and Sociology), spend a few afternoons "shadowing" a physician in a hospital or clinical setting, tour a major medical facility, and attend a lecture series relevant to the interests of an aspiring physician.
-To help launch their college career, a study skills and communication/critical thinking workshop kicks-off the program.
+The Scholars participate in a 4 week summer program at Mississippi State University.
+They take two pre-med courses (Biology and Individual and Family Nutrition), spend a few afternoons “shadowing a physician” in a hospital or clinical setting, tour a major medical facility, and attend practical learning workshops that are relevant to a career in health or science.
+To help launch their career, a study skills and communication/critical thinking workshop kicks-off the program.

-For a sneak preview of the exciting things to experience from the Rural Medical Scholars program, check out the YouTube “A Picture is Worth a Thousand Words—The RMS Class of 2016”.
+For a sneak preview of the exciting things to experience from the Rural Medical & Science Scholars program, check out the YouTube “A Picture is Worth a Thousand Words—The RMS Class of 2017”

 STARKVILLE, Miss. -- Mississippi homeowners with private wells have three opportunities to learn how to enhance the quality of their drinking water sources.

 The Mississippi Well Owner Network, a program of the Mississippi State University Extension Service, will hold workshops at the Extension offices in Wayne County Sept.
 26, Pearl River County Oct.
 24 and Tate County Jan.
 25, 2018.
 Each workshop begins at 6 p.m.

 GULFPORT, Miss. -- The first 40 registrants for a private well workshop next month can have their well water screened free of charge.